Premier League transfers: Confirmed ins and outs for summer window 2025

 ASTON VILLA

-A number of fresh faces are expected to arrive at Villa Park this summer, and here, Sports Mole tracks all of the club’s 2025 transfer business so far.
+As Villa continue to work towards the new season, Sports Mole tracks all of the club’s 2025 transfer business so far.

 Aston Villa confirmed transfers in: Summer 2025